actions/starter-workflows/.github/pull_request_template.md

 **Some general notes:**

 - [ ] This workflow must _only_ use actions that are produced by GitHub, [in the `actions` organization](https://github.com/actions), **or**
 - [ ] This workflow must _only_ use actions that are produced by the language or ecosystem that the workflow supports.
 These actions must be [published to the GitHub Marketplace](https://github.com/marketplace?type=actions).
-We recommend that these actions be referenced using the full 40 character hash of the action's commit instead of a tag.
+We require that these actions be referenced using the full 40 character hash of the action's commit instead of a tag.
 Additionally, workflows must include the following comment at the top of the workflow file:
     ```
     # This workflow uses actions that are not certified by GitHub.
     # They are provided by a third-party and are governed by